trodemaster/packer-macOS-11/README.md

 * Profile to adjust a bunch of settings

 ## Building macOS 11 with this packer template
-* Minimum packer version is 1.6.4 and not coded into the template due to [ min_packer_version JSON key not supported ](https://github.com/hashicorp/packer/issues/9284)
+* Minimum packer version is 1.6.5
 * VMware Fusion 12.0 or greater

 ## Upate submodules